Event Info

 IS THE SWIM A MASS OR PULSE START?

 The swim will be a rolling start with participants setting off approximately every couple of seconds.
-The swim start will be self seeding so please pick a swim group that matches your expected swim time.
+The swim start will be seeded based on the expected swim time provided during registration.
+You can edit your registration and update your time by heading to your Race Dashboard.

 IS THIS A QUALIFIER FOR THE T100 WORLD CHAMPIONSHIPS?